 How to establish a bedtime routine?

-• At night give your little one a relaxing bath and massage.
-Just try not to bathe your baby right after dinner, as this can cause reflux, or when he’s very hungry because he may get irritable.
+- At night give your little one a relaxing bath and massage.
+Just try not to bathe your baby right after dinner, as this can cause reflux, or when they’re very hungry because they may get irritable.

-• After bathtime, read him a story or sing a lullaby under dimmed lights.
+- After bathtime, read them a story or sing a lullaby under dimmed lights.

-• Keep him in a pleasant environment.
-He can start sleeping in a bassinet instead of a crib.
+- Keep them in a pleasant environment.
+They can start sleeping in a bassinet instead of a crib.

-• Make sure the temperature is nice, not too cold and not too hot.
+- Make sure the temperature is nice, not too cold, and not too hot.
 Many pediatricians recommend 20 degrees Celsius as the ideal temperature; however, ask your pediatrician as recommendations may vary.
-Likewise, avoid placing your baby near the vent to avoid the concentrated air flow from hitting him directly.
+Likewise, avoid placing your baby near the AC to avoid the airflow from hitting them directly.

-• At this stage of 0-3 months babies are not mature enough to learn to sleep alone, and they need some support.
-Therefore, it is likely that your baby will require comfort or he might be hungry.
-Try not to let him cry during this period or development.
-Instead, respond to his tears and pick him up if necessary, there is no way of spoiling an infant.
+- Between 0-3 months babies are not mature enough to learn to sleep alone, and they need some support.
+Therefore, if they cry it is likely that they require comfort or they might be hungry.
+Try not to let them cry during this period of development.
+Instead, respond to their tears and pick them up if necessary, there is no way of spoiling an infant.

-• Finally, be consistent with the routine and soon your baby will learn the difference between day and night.
+- Finally, be consistent with the bedtime routine; soon your baby will learn the difference between day and night.

 Try to do these tips daily so your little one gets used to their routine and makes them feel secure.
 Also, keep in mind that the key to establishing a bedtime routine is consistency and identifying your baby’s cues, so you can adapt your routine to them.